julianchurchill/text-adventure-js/README.md

 - Proposed test list:
   - View
     - DONE Should update description div when receiving a description changed event
-    - DONE Should update exits div when receiving an exits changed event
     - DONE Should update items div when receiving an items changed event
         - Pluralisation of items (is, are)
         - Countable noun prefix (a, an, some)
         - Proper nouns (no pronoun - e.g. no 'a', 'an', 'some')
+    - Should update exits div when receiving an exits changed event
+        - DONE Update labels
+        - Create user selectable links to trigger call back into presenter when selected
     - Should update actions div when receiving an actions changed event
+        - Update labels
+        - Create user selectable links to trigger call back into presenter when selected
   - Presenter
     - Should send a changed event for description, exits, items and actions to view when told to render
     - Should return description for current location when sending a description changed event